 Are you ready to buckle up your kite harness?
 Attach your safety leash and learn what you should know before choosing a waist, seat, or boardshorts harness.

 The harness is one of the most important equipment items in kiteboarding.
 Choosing the right harness for your body and style of riding is critical.

 It connects you to the kite bar, transferring the pull of the kite from your hands to your body, but it is often overlooked in the kiteboarding world.

 The harness also creates a balance zone that enables you to turn, steer, and control your kite with one hand, even in the most powerful wind conditions.

 Generally speaking, in kiteboarding, you don't want to experience equipment failure.

-In the event of gear malfunction, you can be left stranded in the open ocean.
+In the event of a gear malfunction, you can be left stranded in the open ocean.

 That's why you should always get and use top-quality harnesses made from resistant materials.

 Cheap models are not advisable.